MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 4. On the **Choose a dataset** page, select **Create a dataset** > **Next**.

-7. On the **Choose a connection to a data source** page, select a data source from the list or browse to the report server to select one.
+7. On the **Choose a connection to a data source** page, select a data source from the list, or browse to the report server to select one.
 Select any data source that is type **SQL Server**.

 8. Select **Next**.